OOTesting/CypressQAProject/README.md

 * Ability to filter and run tests with specific tags i.e. regression, smoke
 * Pass browser and mode as environment variable
 * Configure routes (URL endpoints) in the constant config file
-* Usage of OOP Inheritance to extend all the pages from BasePage
-  * Allows to load header and footer components from BasePage constructor
-  * Call the `cy.visit()` from BasePage with specified path
 * Test Retries for failing tests
 * Custom commands for login and validation in `cypress/support/commands.js`
 * Intellisense for custom commands in `cypress/support/index.d.ts`